faseehahmed1/faseehahmed1/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning to code with the SOC.
+- 🔭 I’m currently working on freecodecamp responsive web design.

 <!--
 **faseehahmed1/faseehahmed1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.